ZnoGouDj/presentation/transcript.md

 > The basic garbage collection algorithm is called “mark-and-sweep”.
 > The following “garbage collection” steps are regularly performed:
-> *The garbage collector takes roots and “marks” (remembers) them*.
+> * The garbage collector takes roots and “marks” (remembers) them.
-> *Then it visits and “marks” all references from them.
+> * Then it visits and “marks” all references from them.
-> *Then it visits marked objects and marks their references.
+> * Then it visits marked objects and marks their references.
 All visited objects are remembered, so as not to visit the same object twice in the future.
-> *…And so on until every reachable (from the roots) references are visited.
+> * …And so on until every reachable (from the roots) references are visited.
-> *All objects except marked ones are removed.
+> * All objects except marked ones are removed.

 > #### Slide 18